 The movement to address environmental challenges permeates every level of government.
-Prominent in climate change law, we help clients mine opportunities and avoid risks.
+With our prominent experience in climate change law, we help clients mine opportunities and avoid risks.
 Major corporations, state and local governments, and cleantech and renewable energy ventures seek our counsel as they steer a course through a time of rapid change.

 The firm has national prominence in climate change law and business counseling.
+Our attorneys have written extensively on these topics and our practice lead has received Bar Association recognition and a national ranking in the field of Climate Change from Chambers.
 We represent major corporations, state and local governments, and cleantech and renewable energy ventures.
 We are also involved in efforts to promote effective climate change policies and efficient carbon markets.

-Amidst the continuing global efforts, government action, and private climate programs are opportunities (and risks) for businesses.
+Amid the continuing global efforts, government action, and private climate programs are opportunities (and risks) for businesses.
 Enterprises that emit less greenhouse gas or use less energy from fossil fuel will have lower costs.
-Those that sell products that allow others to be more climate-friendly will find new markets.
+Those that sell products that allow others to be more climate- friendly will find new markets.
 Businesses that can produce alternative energy for their own use or for sale can capture new profits.

 We counsel on: